bazelbuild/bazel-blog/_posts/2019-02-11-configurable-builds-part-1.md

     $ bazel build //my:binary

 isn't enough to describe what you want to do.
-What platform(s) are you targeting?
+What platforms are you targeting?
 What features do you want to include?
 What if you want to build a complex app with generated sources, client and server modules, native extensions, and test data?

-Bazel's historical approach of ad hoc flags:
+Bazel's historical approach is to use ad hoc flags:

     $ bazel build //my:binary --cpu=arm --crosstool_top=//my:custom_toolchain --define MYFEATURE=1

-is lacking in many ways:
+This approach has deep limitations:

 1. `--cpu` only accepts values explicitly supported by C++ rules.
 Even if you're not building C++.